rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 ## Make Node upon bootup

 0. Navigate to within the `/etc` folder.
-0. Edit the `rc.local` shell script Raspian invokes on boot-up.
+0. Edit the `rc.local` shell script Raspbian invokes on boot-up.

 0. As the default pi user, run a single command to a single file, `server.js` with an absolute file path